 Are composed of:

-The Sutras.
-Short texts ascribed to particular sages which date from between the 7th and 2nd centuries B.C.E.
+Although smṛti (literally "remembered"), less authoritative traditional texts, the Sūtras, short texts ascribed to particular sages, which date from between the 7th and 2nd centuries B.C.E., are extremely important.
 They are usually attached to particular schools and consist of ritual, ethical, and legal teachings.
 These are given in concise, aphoristic form so as to be easily memorable.
 After memorization the full exposition would be provided by a qualified guru.
-There are three groups; the Shrauta-, Grihya-, and Dharmasutras.
-The first expounded on the Vedas (sruti), the second on domestic ceremonies (griha = home), and the third on correct conduct (dharma).
+There are three groups; the Śrauta-, Gṛhya-, and Dharmasūtras.
+The first expounded on the Vedas (śruti), the second on domestic ceremonies (gṛha = home), and the third on correct conduct (dharma).

 a text of about the 2nd century CE containing 194 aphorisms on